 Watch for carcasses and stay away from them.
 Report all dead animals found near a trail or campsite to a park employee.
 If you smell rotten meat, leave the area immediately.
 Never approach or camp near a carcass.
 A bear may be out of sight, guarding its food.
-Carcasses can often be detected by the presence of ravens or coyotes.
+You might detect carcasses by the presence of ravens or coyotes.

 Avoid carrying odorous items.
 Bears are attracted by smells of food and other odorous items.
 Leave food like bacon, tuna, ham, and scented personal products at home.
 Bears have a phenomenal sense of smell and can detect odors miles away.
 We recommend using dry, sealed foods; they are lighter and less aromatic.

 Keep a clean camp and store food items securely.
-For the protection of bears, park visitors, and employees, it is very important that bears do not gain access to human food.
+For the protection of bears, park visitors and employees, it is very important that bears do not gain access to human food.
 Never eat or store food in your tent.
-Dispose of garbage in proper receptacles (not bags or soft-sided containers) and don't leave food, dishes or stoves unattended.
-Keep food in hard-sided containers or your vehicle when not being prepared or consumed.
+Dispose of food scraps properly (pack it in, pack it out) and don't leave food, dishes, or stoves unattended.

 If you see a bear in the distance

 If you see a bear at close range